-During my road trip around Bali, I discovered a quiet, relaxed and naturally beautiful beach.
-Balian Beach is on Bali’s unspoilt and uncrowded west coast.
+During my extended Bali itinerary, I discovered a quiet, relaxed and naturally beautiful beach.
+Balian Beach is on Bali‘s unspoilt and uncrowded west coast.
 It quickly became one of my favourite beaches in Bali.
 Here is my guide to the best places to stay and things to do in Balian Beach, Bali.

-These are the best places to stay on Balian Beach
+These are the best places to stay in Balian

 Being a relatively quiet and secluded place, there is only a small selection of accommodation in Balian Beach.
 Here are my picks of the highly-rated hotels, villas and guest houses.